AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Pre/Post/Return contracts
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This example demonstrates how the `Pre`/`Post`/`Return` contracts are restructured
+This example demonstrates how the `Pre`/`Post`/`Return` contracts are
-and how they map from SPARK 2005 to |SPARK|.
-Procedure `Swap` and function
+restructured and how they map from SPARK 2005 to |SPARK|.
+Procedure
-`Add` perform the same task as in the previous example, but they have been
+`Swap` and function `Add` perform the same task as in the previous
+example, but the global variables have been replaced by parameters
+(this is not necessarry for proof) and they have been augmented by pre
-augmented by post annotations.
+and post annotations.
 Two additional functions (`Max` and `Divide`)
-and one additional procedure (`Swap_Array_Elements`) have also been included
+and one additional procedure (`Swap_Array_Elements`) have also been
-in this example in order to demonstrate further features. `Max` returns the
+included in this example in order to demonstrate further
-maximum of the two globals. `Divide` returns the division of the two globals
+features. `Max` returns the maximum of the two parameters. `Divide`
+returns the division of the two parameters after having ensured that the
-after having ensured that the divisor is not equal to zero.
-The `Swap_Array_Elements`
+divisor is not equal to zero.
+The `Swap_Array_Elements` procedure
-procedure swaps the contents of two elements of an array.
-For the same reasons
+swaps the contents of two elements of an array.
-as in the previous example, the bodies are not included.

 Specification in SPARK 2005: